PanwarJayant/Diseases-Tewiki/README.md

 This folder contains the final dataset as well as some other dataset that have been used in the project:

 - [FinalDiseasesHindi](./Datasets/FinalDiseasesHindi.csv): this file contains the final dataset that will be used for article generation.
 This file contains data on 1157 diseases and has 24 attributes.
+Its excel version is [here](./Datasets/FinalDiseasesHindi.xlsx).
 - [Others/ScrapedEnglish](./Datasets/Others/ScrapedEnglish.csv): contains the original scraped data on diseases and conditions from Mayo Clinic and NHS.
 - [Others/InfoboxEnglish](./Datasets/Others/InfoboxEnglish.csv): contains the infobox attributes that were scraped from the diseases' English wikipedia pages.
 - [Others/MergedEnglish](./Datasets/Others/MergedEnglish.csv): contains the merged dataset file of the original scraped data and the infobox data.
+Its excel version can be found [here](./Datasets/Others/MergedEnglish.xlsx).

 ### Code